zBreeez3y/EzEnum/README.md

 ### Disclaimer
-I am not responsible for the unlawful use of this tool.
-This tool is to be used for educational purposes only, and any indidividual using this tool is repsonsible solely for their own actions.
+Creator is not responsible for the unlawful use of this tool.
+This tool is to be used for educational purposes only.